TeleworkInc/yamlayout/README.md

         - p: "Quoted strings work too"
 ```

-The `# include hero` transpiles to `import hero from '../components/hero.js'` (it's okay that the component is defined as `hero.yaml`, because it will be transpiled to `hero.js` when built).
-This example shows many of the basic features, like CSS definitions for `className` and `id`, `include` statements, and providing functions for JSX properties via `function` object.
+The `# include hero` (no `from` statement) transpiles to `import hero from
+'../components/hero.js'`, and it's okay that the component is defined as
+`hero.yaml`, because it will be transpiled to `hero.js` when built.
+This example
+shows many of the basic features, like CSS definitions for `className` and `id`,
+`include` statements, and providing functions for JSX properties via `function`
+object.

 `yamlayout compile example/dev/pages/home.yaml` produces the following output: